isomerpages/scamshield/pages/terms-of-use.md

 ### Privacy Statement

 1. Privacy information submitted via ScamShield will be treated in accordance with our Privacy Statement.
-In using this application, you agree to be bound by the (Privacy Statement)[/privacy/].
+In using this application, you agree to be bound by the [Privacy Statement](/privacy/).

 **DATA PRIVACY**

-# **ScamShield Privacy Safeguards**
+### ScamShield Privacy Safeguards

 ScamShield is an application that works actively in the background to  **facilitate the detection, reporting and blocking of potential scam calls, as well as messages from unknown numbers not in your contact list. ** The application does **not** have access to your contact list or any private data found therein.
 Further, Scamshield cannot access the contents of SMSes already in your inbox, and it cannot access your call log.

 We are committed to safeguarding your privacy and we only store the data necessary for the app to function.
 Further, we align ourselves with the strict privacy parameters set by Apple and iOS, and we follow the commercial best practices of data protection and data governance.

 For full transparency, the only data we store is:
 - Contents of messages that are flagged up by Scamshield as &#39;scam&#39; messages;
 - The sender ID and/or contact number(s) of the person who sends such &#39;scam&#39; messages